-Sugar-Free Layered Pumpkin Cheesecake is made with all sweetener of your choice and Low-Sugar Layered Pumpkin Cheesecake uses a tiny bit of brown sugar combined with sweetener.
-Choose the version you prefer for a Thanksgiving treat!
+Make Sugar-Free Layered Pumpkin Cheesecake with an approved sweetener, or use a bit of brown sugar for a version that’s still low in sugar!
 Use Dessert Recipes for more ideas like this one.

 Watch the video to see if you might like to make

-If I had to pick one recipe that symbolizes Thanksgiving, for me it would be this Low-Sugar (or Sugar-Free) Layered Pumpkin Cheesecake.
+If I had to pick one recipe that symbolizes Thanksgiving, for me it would be this Sugar-Free Layered Pumpkin Cheesecake.
+For years I called this Low-Sugar Pumpkin Cheesecake and made it with sweetener combined with a very small amount of brown sugar, but now that I’ve discovered Golden Monkfruit Sweetener (affiliate link) I’d definitely use that and skip the brown sugar!
 Either way you make it, this layered pumpkin cheesecake is a perfect Thanksgiving dessert for anyone who’s watching their sugar intake.
-For years I made the cheesecake with a very small amount of brown sugar, but now that I’ve discovered Golden Monkfruit Sweetener (affiliate link) I’d definitely use that to make Sugar-Free Layered Pumpkin Cheesecake!

 I like to make the cheesecake in a Springform Pan (affiliate link) and I made it in two different-sized pans, so choose which version you’d like and the size of pan for this tasty Thanksgiving favorite!
 And for anyone who is still narrowing down the menu options for the big day, I am reminding you about this tasty layered cheesecake for this week’s Friday Favorites post!

-How to Make Low-Sugar or Sugar-Free Layered Pumpkin Cheesecake:
+How to Make Sugar-Free (or Low-Sugar) Layered Pumpkin Cheesecake:

 - I tested the recipe with both a 9-inch Springform Pan (affiliate link) and a 7-inch Springform Pan, (affiliate link) and both worked fine (although I prefer the thicker cheesecake with the smaller pan.)